-• Inappropriate physical contact.

-- Disruption of the classroom. - Insubordination, including repeated Category I violations. - Defacement of school property or the personal property of another student or member of our community. - Emotional abuse of others, including teasing and bullying, whether verbally, in writing, or through a cell phone, computer, music or other electronic device. - Use or distribution of profane or violent language or images, whether verbally, in print, or through a cell phone, computer, music, or other electronic device. - Sexual, racial, or religious harassment, whether verbally, in print, or through a cell phone, computer, music, or other electronic device. - Plagiarism or cheating. - Truancy or skipping class.
+- Inappropriate physical contact. - Disruption of the classroom. - Insubordination, including repeated Category I violations. - Defacement of school property or the personal property of another student or member of our community. - Emotional abuse of others, including teasing and bullying, whether verbally, in writing, or through a cell phone, computer, music or other electronic device. - Use or distribution of profane or violent language or images, whether verbally, in print, or through a cell phone, computer, music, or other electronic device. - Sexual, racial, or religious harassment, whether verbally, in print, or through a cell phone, computer, music, or other electronic device. - Plagiarism or cheating.
+Including the use of AI such as ChatGPT etc. - Truancy or skipping class.